Unstructured-IO/community/Pipelines-and-APIs.md

 ### API Outputs

 By default, an API endpoint returns initial structured data (ISD) as `application/json`.
-The pipeline can specify the content type by including a `response_class` kwarg in the `pipeline_api` function.
-The schema of the response may be further defined by the `output_schema` parameter, i.e. multiple json schemas may be supported.
+As previously mentioned, a `text/csv` could instead be requested if the `pipeline_api` defines the `response_type`.
+In addition, other schemas for a given content type may be requested through the use of the `output_schema` parameter.
+I.e., multiple json schemas may be supported for a given API.
 The ISD schema in Python is a list of dictionaries with at least the following fields:

 - `text` (`str`) - The raw text for the section
 - `type` (`str`) - The type of text the section represents (e.g. title, narrative text, table)